Quasi-Bayes properties of a recursive procedure for mixtures

-In a Bayesian nonparametric approach, a prior with large support is assigned on the random mixing distribution $\tG$; typically, a Dirichlet process (DP), with parameters $\alpha$ and $G_0$, $\tG \sim \DP(\alpha, G_0)$. \DP mixtures have expanded in a floury of applications in many areas, and although many extensions have been developed, they remain a basic reference in Bayesian nonparametrics.
-Computational difficulties can be addressed by MCMC methods, or by variational Bayes or ABC approximations.
-If the observations $x_i$ arrive sequentially, one may resort to sequential Monte Carlo methods, sequential importance sampling (\cite{macEachernClydeLiu1999}), or more recent sequential variational Bayes methods (\cite{lin2013}, \cite{broderick2013}), or combination of them (\cite{naesseth2018}).
-Still, these methods have a computational cost (for example, in the optimization steps), or only have a heuristic derivation; simple and fast recursive algorithms remain attractive.
+A problem of interest is to recursively estimate the latent distribution $\tG$ as new observations become available.
+In a Bayesian nonparametric approach, a prior with large support is assigned to the random mixing distribution $\tG$, a popular choice being a Dirichlet Process (DP), with parameters $\alpha$ and $G_0$, $\tG \sim \DP(\alpha, G_0)$.
+Then one proceeds by computing the conditional distributions of interest.
+Computations are involved, but can be addressed by MCMC methods, or via variational Bayes (\cite{blei2017}) or ABC approximations.
+If the observations $x_i$ arrive sequentially, one may resort to sequential Monte Carlo methods, sequential importance sampling (\cite{macEachernClydeLiu1999}), or more recent sequential variational Bayes methods (\cite{lin2013}, \cite{broderick2013}), or combinations of them (\cite{naesseth2018}).
+Still, these methods have a computational cost (for example, in the optimization steps) or can be derived only heuristically.
+The search for simple and fast recursive algorithms remains attractive.